eiliyaabedini/auto-subtitle/README.md

     - Medium: eiliya/auto-subtitle:medium
     - Large: eiliya/auto-subtitle:large

-Note: You need to mount your current folder (or any folder that your video exist on, to `/root` folder of container)
+Note: You need to mount your current folder (or any folder that your video exist on, to `/root` folder of container), also better to add --rm to remove the container after it finish working

-    docker run -v .:/media eiliya/auto-subtitle
+    docker run --rm -v .:/media eiliya/auto-subtitle

 Sample of full docker run command with additional commands:

-    docker run -v .:/media eiliya/auto-subtitle --srt_only true --task translate video.mp4
+    docker run --rm -v .:/media eiliya/auto-subtitle --srt_only true --task translate video.mp4

 Or

-    docker run -v /path/to:/media eiliya/auto-subtitle --srt_only true --task translate video.mp4
+    docker run --rm -v /path/to:/media eiliya/auto-subtitle --srt_only true --task translate video.mp4

 Or

-    docker run -v /path/to:/media eiliya/auto-subtitle video.mp4 --srt_only true --task translate
+    docker run --rm -v /path/to:/media eiliya/auto-subtitle video.mp4 --srt_only true --task translate

 As you can see, you still can pass `auto_subtitle` commands by docker